AGRIBUS 7053 - Globalisation & Agriculture in Emerging Economies

 Lectures will follow a seminar format followed by class discussion.
-Class discussion will focus on concepts and problems raised in weekly readings.
-Each week at tutorials students will make short presentations and help guide the discussion.
+Class discussion will focus on concepts and problems raised in the assigned readings for each day.
+Groups of students will make presentations starting the second week of class.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: